 - I don’t need it.
 While it’s easy to feel invincible when you’re fit and healthy, we never know what life is going to throw at us down the track.
 Life insurance is really about managing risk to you and your family.
 So you should consider what the financial consequences would be for your family if you were to pass away.
 Things to consider are whether you have significant debts or ongoing lifestyle costs that would be hard to meet if the main breadwinner wasn’t there.

 - I’m covered by my Super.
-While the life insurance cover that is included in your Super has improved in recent years, what you might find is that level of cover provided may still not cut the mustard for many families.
-When you consider the cost of raising a child and the average home loan amount, the payout offered by the life insurance in your Super is likely to be significantly less than adequate to cover these ongoing costs.
+While the life insurance cover that is included in your Super provides a level of life cover, consider whether the amount and the level of cover provided is enough to cut the mustard for your family.
+When you add up the cost of raising a child and the average home loan amount, consider whether the payout that would be provided by the life insurance in your Super is adequate to cover these ongoing costs.

 Getting the appropriate level of life cover to suit your situation will provide a range of benefits for your partner and family if the need arose.
 From a lump-sum payout to help with mortgage repayments, to help keep up with bills or help maintain your lifestyle, life insurance helps protect what’s important to you.